Problem

 • Unfair compensation for user data - Morgan Stanley estimates Google Maps will earn more than $11 billion in revenue in 2023, profits generated mainly by Google Maps’ user data.
 On average, analysts calculate that people lose about $500 annually by voluntarily providing personal data to tech companies.
 This financial loss is expected to surge to $20,000 by 2034 as data increases in diversity and value.

 The problems will get worse in the future as mapping technologies gain more sovereignty over our lives.
-Today, maps serve us as oracles, helping us with strategy (e.g., best route possible) and leaving us with the execution.
+Today, maps serve us as oracles, helping us with strategy (e.g., the best route possible) and leaving us with the execution.
 With the emergence of autonomous cars and robots, maps become “agents” in charge of both strategy and execution.
 Finally, they will become “sovereign” when a centralized player like Google controls all our autonomous agents.
-It can navigate us through their desired routes, force us to see what they want and make us believe this is all our free will.
+It can navigate us through their desired routes, force us to see what they want, and make us believe this is all our free will.

 To counter big tech’s data monopolies, people, businesses, and governments need a way to gather their own mapping data.
 Yet this is almost impossible.
 The high costs of data collection and technical privacy barriers prevent individuals and organizations from gathering and generating their own geospatial data.